 Microscope illumination sources used for optogenetic stimulation must meet certain requirements in terms of spectral, spatial, and temporal output characteristics.
-This article considers these characteristics in relation to the performance of solid-state LED- and laser-based light engines.
+This article considers these characteristics in relation to the performance of solid-state LED- and laser-based Light Engines.

-The primary spectral output requirement is maximal intersection of the light engine spectral output with the action spectra of photoactivatable ion channel proteins.
+The primary spectral output requirement is maximal intersection of the Light Engine spectral output with the action spectra of photoactivatable ion channel proteins.
 Currently, the most commonly used spectral outputs are 475nm for stimulation with channelrhodopsin (ChR2) and 575nm for inhibition with halorhodopsin (NpHR).
-LED-based light engines provide spectral outputs that are temporally discrete (figure 1) but spatially coincident.
+LED-based Light Engines provide spectral outputs that are temporally discrete (figure 1) but spatially coincident.
 Additional spectral outputs facilitate use of novel photoproteins, and provide for excitation for fluorescent markers and voltage sensitive dyes, in parallel with optogenetic stimulation or inhibition.

-For example, deeper tissue penetration can be attained by using near-infrared (>700nm) light for optogenetic stimulation2.
-It is common practice to use co-expression of yellow fluorescent protein (YFP) to enable localization of ChR2 by fluorescence microscopy3.
+For example, deeper tissue penetration can be attained by using near-infrared (>700nm) light for optogenetic stimulation.
+It is common practice to use co-expression of yellow fluorescent protein (YFP) to enable localization of ChR2 by fluorescence microscopy.
 The choice of YFP is dictated by the fact that its fluorescence excitation (510nm) is sufficiently wavelength-separated from photo stimulation of ChR2 (475nm) that the two processes can be independently initiated.

 For selective stimulation of individual cells, laser light sources that can be focused to diffraction limited spot sizes <10µm are required.
 In vivo experiments provide the added capacity to observe complex behavioral outcomes elicited by optogenetic stimulation.
 Light is typically delivered through a 200µm diameter multimode optical fibre, connected to a cannula implanted in the brain of an animal subject.
 Lasers provide better coupling efficiency into these optical fibres than LEDs, and are therefore the preferred light sources for in vivo optogenetics.

 The electrical activity of neurons is modulated on the millisecond timescale.
 Therefore, illumination sources used for optogenetic stimulation must have the capacity for optical modulation on the same timescale (figure 1).
-A recent publication by Kubota and co-workers3 takes full advantage of the temporal and output power control provided by the Spectra X Light Engine (Lumencor, USA) to characterize photo-stimulation of ChR2-expressing rat dorsal root ganglion (DRG) neurons.
+A recent publication by Kubota and co-workers takes full advantage of the temporal and output power control provided by the Aura, Spectra, and Spectra X Light Engine (Lumencor, USA) to characterize photo-stimulation of ChR2-expressing rat dorsal root ganglion (DRG) neurons.
 Effects of varying light pulse durations (0.1 to 10ms) at constant intensity and varying stimulation intensities (2 to 78mW) at constant pulse width were recorded.